S3-working-group/s3-practical-guide/content/src/principles/principle-consent.md

 Arguments that qualify as objections — at least as far as stakeholders can tell — help a group in directing their effort toward making changes in those areas where it’s necessary or worthwhile to adapt and improve.
 Incremental improvement based on discovery and learning is built into consent and is an inevitable consequence of adopting the principle.

-Adopting the principle of consent shifts the aim of decision making towards identifying a solution that’s good enough for now, and where there are no obvious worthwhile improvements that would justify spending more time.
+Adopting the principle of consent shifts the aim of decision-making towards identifying a solution that’s good enough for now, and where there are no obvious worthwhile improvements that would justify spending more time.
 This approach is far more effective than trying to arrive at consensus with unanimity, where the aim is to accommodate everyone’s personal preference and ideas.

 ## Integrate learning from objections